 Lifestyle Strategies for Hypertension in Children

-Doctors at Hassenfeld Children's Hospital of New York at NYU Langone partner with you to help your child adopt healthy habits that can reverse prehypertension or prevent hypertension of any degree from getting worse.
+Doctors at Hassenfeld Children’s Hospital at NYU Langone partner with you to help your child adopt healthy habits that can reverse prehypertension or prevent hypertension of any degree from getting worse.
 Adopting these habits can also help to keep hypertension from persisting into adulthood, which can lead to complications such as a stroke, heart disease, or kidney disorders.

 Dietary Approaches to Stop Hypertension